finnius25/expresso-maker/README.md

-# express-firebase-generator
+# expresso-maker ☕️

+> *"I'm working late, 'cause I'm a expresso-maker"* - Inspired by Sabrina Carpenter's "Espresso"

 A CLI tool to quickly generate Express.js projects with optional Firebase integration.
+Just like how Sabrina makes her espresso, we make your Express projects with a perfect blend of speed and quality.

 ## Installation